GOP’s vaccine push comes with strong words, few actions

 “I think they’ve finally realized that if their people aren’t vaccinated, they’re going to get sick, and if their people aren’t vaccinated, they’re going to get blamed for COVID outbreaks in the future,” said GOP pollster Frank Luntz, who has been working with the Biden administration and public health experts to craft effective messaging to bring the vaccine hesitant off the fence.

-But Luntz, who conducted another focus group Wednesday evening with vaccine holdouts, said there has been a discernable shift in recent weeks as skepticism has calcified into hardened refusal.
+But Luntz, who conducted another focus group Wednesday evening with vaccine holdouts, said there has been a discernible shift in recent weeks as skepticism has calcified into hardened refusal.

 “The hesitation has transformed into opposition.
 And once you are opposed, it is very hard to change that position.
 And that’s what’s happening right now,” he said.